 Panel 1: "You Cannot Surge Trust" - Implementing Maritime Strategy through Cooperation and Integration

 Born out of necessity, maritime strategy has very often been about close cooperation at sea and, particularly, between naval forces.
 The strategic environment of the 21st century demands more from many countries: structural integration.
 Panel I explores some of the associated challenges: how to improve, coordinate, and align NATO and EU maritime efforts, small and large navies, and what the grand strategic great power competition implies.
 It also addresses the naval posture in terms of matériel and personnel.

-The first panel will be chaired by Dr. Sebastian Bruns, Center for Maritime Strategy & Security, Institute for Security Policy, Kiel.
+The first panel was chaired by Dr. Sebastian Bruns, Center for Maritime Strategy & Security, Institute for Security Policy, Kiel.

 Panel 2: Cross-Domain Challenges, Joint Responses?
 Maritime Strategy beyond the Water’s Edge

 American army General Omar Bradley once famously quipped: “Amateurs talk strategy.
 Professionals talk logistics.”
 Of course, he could not foresee jointness, the 360° threat environment of the 21st century with its dizzying interconnectivity, and the multitude of cross-domain challenges at and from the sea.
 Panel II takes us beyond the naval and maritime realm.
 It discusses what air forces, armies, marines, coast guards, the space and cyber community, and other institutions can offer to implement allied maritime strategy and to achieve strategic ends.